mattmc3/zephyr/README.md

 Combine Zephyr with a [plugin manager][antidote] and some [awesome plugins](https://github.com/unixorn/awesome-zsh-plugins) and you'll have a powerful Zsh setup that rivals anything out there.

+## Project goals

+Zephyr allows you to take an _a la carte_ approach to building your ideal Zsh configuration.
+Other Zsh frameworks are meant to be used wholesale and are not truly modular.
+Zephyr is different - each of its plugins works completely independently.
+Zephyr can be used in whole or in part, and works well with other popular plugins.
+Zephyr brings together core Zsh functionality not available as standalones, while favoring a build-your-own composable Zsh config through plugins.

 ## Install

 ### Using a Plugin manager